Chris Taylor Player Props: Dodgers vs. Rangers

 - Taylor is hitting .208 with seven doubles, a triple, 12 home runs and 15 walks.

-- Taylor has had an RBI in 18 games this year (28.6%), including eight multi-RBI outings (12.7%).
-He has also driven in three or more of his team's runs in three contests.
+- In 28.6% of his games this season, Taylor has tallied at least one RBI.
+In eight of those games (12.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 21 games this season, with multiple runs six times.
+- He has scored in 33.3% of his games this year, with more than one run scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.